 - 2 eggs room temperature

 - 1 teaspoon vanilla extract

-- Whisk the flour, baking soda, salt and spices together.
+- Whisk the flour, baking soda, baking powder, salt and spices together.
 Set aside

 - In a large bowl, whisk all the wet ingredients together - eggs, oil, coconut sugar, bananas, carrots, pumpkin, maple syrup, milk, and vanilla extract until smooth.

 - Pour the dry ingredients into the wet ingredients, folding until combined.
 Add the nuts and stir those in.